Our favorite Sarasota Restaurants

-Having worked in Munich periodically for nearly 7 years, I have had my share of authentic German food.
-I can say without a doubt that the food here is just about as good as I've had anywhere in Bavaria !
+Having worked in Munich periodically for nearly 7 years, I have had my share of authentic German food - from a number of Bavarian locations as well as all over Munich.
+I can say without a doubt that the food here is just about as good as I've had anywhere in Germany !
 They have an extensive menu full of all the German delicacies you could wish for; schnitzel, sauerbraten, sausage...
-Your choice of sides; potato salad, sauerkraut, red cabbage, spaetzle, etc. They have it all and you can tell the food is made from scratch.
+Your choice of sides; potato salad, sauerkraut, red cabbage, spätzle, etc. They have it all and your taste buds can tell you that the food is made from scratch.

 Even though they are in a strip mall, as soon as you walk through the doors you are transported to Germany.
 Frequently, people inside are speaking German to the owners.
 There is German music playing and the vibe is homey.
 You can always tell when a place has authentic ethnic food when the visitors in the restaurant are from the ethnic place.

 As with any good German restaurant, they have excellent beer & wine choices.
 They import barrels from Germany!
 Don’t forget to leave room for dessert.
-They have a wide range of traditional German desserts that top off the evening along with a digestive to help it all go down smoothly. guten Appetit!
+They have a wide range of traditional German desserts that top off the evening along with a digestive to help it all go down smoothly.
+Guten Appetit - Ihr Essen ist fantastisch!